aadeity/Rakuten-Viki-TV-Dramas-and-Movies-Analysis/README.md

 # Results:
 <img width="550"  alt="image" src="https://github.com/user-attachments/assets/62ecbcc4-bb51-4eca-af3e-20f7ec02d559" />

+# Analysis:
+Korean content accounts for over half of Viki’s entire catalog, making it the platform’s strongest content pillar.
+This reflects not only the global momentum behind Korean dramas but also Viki’s strategic emphasis on licensing Korean titles to meet rising demand.
+In contrast, Chinese content, while still substantial, forms a smaller but significant portion of the library, indicating a growing yet secondary source of viewership.
+Together, these trends highlight Viki’s reliance on East Asian markets and pinpoint where future licensing decisions can be optimized.

 ### 🟦 2.
 How has overall content production evolved over time?

 #### SQL Query